 She was awarded the Revenue Commissioner's Bursary Purchase Prize for her Degree Show in 2000.
 Fahy's work was selected for the 'Young Contemporaries' exhibition in the Belltable, Limerick in 2000.
 She was twice short-listed for the Countess Markievicz Medal for Painting by the United Artists Club in Dublin.
 Shewon both the Larkin Memorial Award and theIrish Times Award for achievements in art teaching in 2003.
-Fahy has exhibited a number of educational projects in the National Museum of Ireland and most recently at IMMA, the Irish Museum of Modern Art.
+Fahy has exhibited a number of educational projects in the National Museum of Ireland and in IMMA, the Irish Museum of Modern Art.

 She holds a higher diploma in French from NUIG.
 She was Artist in Residence in Camac Arts Centre, France, in 2012.
 She has also been granted a residency in the Tyrone Guthrie Centre.